 Adult Forum Bible Study

 Join your fellow parishioners on Sundays at 9am in the Parish Library for a weekly topic or series led by both lay leaders and Father Conrad Nordquist.
+Adult forum suspended April 22-May 13 for Confirmation class.

 Children and Youth Education